TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 ### MC_PRE_PAUSE_SCREEN_RENDER {: .copyable }
-Can return `false` to prevent the completion marks from rendering.
+Can return `false` to prevent the pause screen from rendering.
+Doing so will also the screen from darkening.

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|